Kneuman0/UtilitiesCalc/README.txt

 final boolean SHOW_ROW_COUNT = true;

 This will insert mock data into the database.
 Then go to UtilitesCalcMain and run that class to to use this application with mock data.

+**To accurately run tests, you must insert mock data using the above instructions**